T-Cav11/Online-menu/README.md

 - Responsive design using Bootstrap 5
 - About page with static content and an image
 - Admin interface for managing menu items
+- Send email to user once order is complete containing the order details.

 ## 🛠 Tech Stack